March 24, 2020

-This is especially relevant in light of the recent coronavirus (COVID-19) pandemic impacting millions of people around the world.
-Due to mandates on social distancing and limitations on group gatherings, postponing or canceling a wedding is becoming more of a reality for engaged couples.
+This is especially relevant in light of the coronavirus (COVID-19) pandemic impacting millions of people around the world.
+Due to mandates on social distancing and limitations on group gatherings, postponing or canceling a wedding is now a reality for engaged couples.

 We spoke to several top wedding planners — Katie Lenns of LennsFest Events, Nora Sheils of Bridal Bliss, and Ivy Summer of Voulez Events — and top NYC-based wedding photographer Jocelyn Voo of Everly Studios — to gather their expertise on navigating these difficult times.
 Using their insights, here is our guide to essential steps to take in the event you have to postpone your wedding.

 1. Discuss Your Wedding Options and Review Your Contracts

 Sit down with your fiancé to discuss whether it’s best to proceed with your wedding as scheduled or postpone.
 Depending on the circumstances you’re facing, it’s a big decision that may or may not be in your control.

 If you don’t want to wait to get married, you can always livestream your wedding or elope in the short-term.
 You can then celebrate with loved ones later, as many couples are choosing to do in light of the coronavirus outbreak.

 If you decide to postpone the wedding, review your contracts before you pick up the phone or send emails to vendors.
 “Pull out your contracts, review everything, [and] understand what the expectations are before you contact anyone,” Sheils says.